Traadh/bittrex/README.md

-# An interface to the Bittrex REST API.
+# An interface to the Bittrex REST API for Smalltalk (initially Pharo).

-The API has been implemented as a Command Pattern, a class per entrypoint.
+The Bittrex API interface is implemented as a Command Pattern, a class per entrypoint.

 ## Installation